tlively/feature-detection/proposals/feature-detection/Overview.md

  - How should conditional items be reflected in the text format?
  - Should feature sets be defined in their own section instead of repeated in each conditional section?
+ - Should any steps be taken to prevent the module interface from changing conditionally?